 Your elderly parent might require your support or that of a caregiver in several different ways.
 It’s important to understand how this will impact your daily living, quality of life, and mental state.
 Consider how you can arrange for additional support, enabling you to take breaks and enjoy free time.

 You might have to hire a caregiver

 One option for additional support is a professional home health aide.
 In some cases, your insurance will cover certain types of medically necessary support.
 In other cases, you may have no coverage for in-home help.
 Take the time to understand what’s covered and what’s not.

 You will lose some privacy

 The transition to multi-generational living will likely cause you to give up some level of privacy in your home.
-Moreover, your new roommate is your parent, which brings with it a whole host of different issues related to autonomy.
+Moreover when a parent moves in with adult children it brings with it a whole host of different issues related to autonomy.

 That being said, it is possible to redesign the floor plan of your home to give each family member the privacy they deserve.
-And building an external granny pod is another option that can preserve privacy.
+And building an external granny pod may be the best option to preserve privacy.